-NOTE FROM BECCA: Salt & pepper are perfect seasonings to use, but if you're looking to add a kick of spice, try my mustard peppercorn rub when you oven cook steak.
-I think you'll love it!
+NOTE FROM BECCA: Salt & pepper are perfect seasonings to bring out the natural flavor of the beef, but if you’d like to add a kick of spice, try my mustard peppercorn rub when you cook your steak.
+I think you’ll love it!

 - Pre-heat a cast iron skillet or heavy pan on your stove top to get it very hot.
 Add your steaks to the pan after it has heated and sear them on both sides, for 1 minute each.

 - After they have seared, put your steaks onto a jelly roll pan or a cookie sheet.
 I like to wrap the pan in aluminum foil so nothing ruins my pans.
 I then pour whatever juice was in the stove top pan onto the meat.

 - You want to cook your meat until it reaches approximately 140 degrees.
 Be sure to flip the steaks every 2-3 minutes of cooking.
 How long your steaks need to cook will depend on how thick they are.
 Usually my half inch steaks cook to my liking at around 15 minutes.
 After taking them out of the oven, make sure to let them rest for a few minutes before cutting and serving.

 Great side dishes to serve when you oven cook steak:

 I just finished reading Reesa’s recipe for Gluten Free Banana Poke Cake, and I’m super excited to try it when I’m back from vacation next week!